 Several medicines can slow the heart rate down.
-They include beta-blocker medicines (such as atenolol and propranolol), diltiazem, verapamil and digoxin.
+They include beta-blocker medicines (such as atenolol and propranolol), calcium-channel blocker medicines (such as diltiazem and verapamil) and digoxin.
 These medicines work by interfering with the electrical impulses of the heart.
 The medicine chosen may depend on factors such as other heart problems that you may have.

 In untreated AF, the heart rate may be as fast as 180 beats per minute, although it is more commonly between 120 and 160 beats per minute.
 The aim of medication is to bring the heart rate back down to normal (ideally, to less than 90 beats per minute when resting).